TerraFusion/basicFusion/README.md

 `deactivate`

-### BFfile
+### basicFusion.py
-The BFfile module is a small script we wrote that configureEnv.sh installs to the virutal environment's site-packages.
-This module is used to determine whether a certain file is a "proper" BasicFusion file. i.e. a file that should be passed to the basicFusion program.
-You can import it in any Python script by including the line:
+The basicFusion.py module is a small script we wrote that configureEnv.sh installs to the virutal environment's site-packages.
+This module provides a set of useful functions to use in your Python scripts.
+After sourcing the environment, you can import the module in any script using:

-`from BFfile import isBFfile`
+`import basicFusion`

 This function acts as the authority on which files are proper and which are not.
 You can view the function interface by following these lines:

 ```
+(BFpyEnv)[clipp@cg-gpu01:~/basicFusion/util]$ source activateBF
 (BFpyEnv)[clipp@cg-gpu01:~/basicFusion/util]$ python
->>> from BFfile import isBFfile
+>>> import basicFusion
->>> help(isBFfile)
+>>> help(basicFusion)
 ```

 ## Known Issues